itom-project/plugins/ST8SMC4USB/docs/ST8SMC4USB.rst

 * 2015-06-15: The XiLab SDK currently delivered with the source files of the itom plugin has the version 2.3.2.
 * itom setup 4.1.0: plugin uses the XiLab SDK in version 2.3.2.
-* itom setup 4.3W.0: plugin uses the XiLab SDK in version 2.14.0.
+* itom setup 4.3.0: plugin uses the XiLab SDK in version 2.14.0.
+* itom setup 5.0.0: plugin uses the XiLab SDK in version 2.14.31.